Digit112/Web-Quiz/README.md

 This project pulls its base of code from Learn-Japanese, which is a simple client-side JavaScript application that quizzes you on Hiragana and Katakana.
 I'd like for this project to grow into a platform for creating, using, and sharing simmple flash-card like quizzes.

+Questions consist of a question component, that is, a string to be presented to the user, and one or more answer strings.
+Any answer string constitutes a correct response to a quesiton.
+Questions may be inverted, with answers presented to the user who is expected to provide the question.
+To preserve the symmetry in this case, there may be multiple questions to an answer, and one question is called the primary question while one answers is called the primary answer.
+This relationship

 ## Question Organization

 Questions are organized into a hierarchical fashion to allow a user to select which categories of questions they want to see.
 Such a hierarchy is called a "Library" and may be encoded into a JSON file and loaded.